Recipes with Truffles:

 Italian pasta and truffles recipe

-These are the world's most expensive food items, and to learn a little more about them, have a quick read of my truffle guide.
+The white truffle from Piedmont is the world's most expensive food item; they'll cost you more than gold.
+To learn a little more about them, have a quick read of my truffle guide.

 If you don't have a clue about Piedmont, then I'd love for you to settle back awhile, make yourself a cup of coffee, and discover this life-changing secret corner of Italy here.